 The National Wildlife Research Center (NWRC) functions as the research unit of WS by providing scientific information and the development of methods for wildlife damage management, which are effective and environmentally responsible.
 Research biologists with the NWRC work closely with wildlife managers, researchers, and others to develop and evaluate methods and techniques for managing wildlife damage.
-Research biologists with the NWRC have authored hundreds of scientific publications and reports based on research conducted involving wildlife and damage management methods.
+Research biologists with the NWRC have authored hundreds of scientific publications and reports based on research conducted involving animals and methods to manage damage.